 LifeCycle Mountain Sport

-These classic bikes are now back in stock and have been fitted for 2017 with an LCD handlebar display.
-The new stock has enhanced features including hydraulic brakes, puncture resistant tyres, and an in-line plug so that the back wheel can be removed.
+These classic bikes have been fitted for 2017 with an LCD handlebar display.
+The new Lifecycle Mountain Sport has enhanced features including hydraulic brakes, puncture resistant tyres, and an in-line plug so that the back wheel can be removed.
 2016 compliant throttle fitted and “OFF Road” button which allows the motor to perform at higher speeds.

 Compare the specification and the performance to any electric bike on the market, AND WE MEAN ANY ELECTRIC BIKE! and you will see that the LifeCycle beats every other bike, in every department.
 The LifeCycle City sport is fitted with full length mudguards.